 The journey continues… As Hallmarq approaches its third decade, our commitment to the industry continues to be at the forefront of our decision making.
 Our Small Animal veterinary MRI system has gone through the process of redesign and rebranding to deliver to the exacting specifications of a growing customer base.
 In addition, the introduction of Q-Care, our world-class support programme, confirms that commitment and encompasses all that we do to support your business success.
 We will continue to grow our global team of experts to ensure that we can provide the knowledge, experience and, most of all the passion, to help your imaging service thrive.

 That’s a lot of images by anybody’s standards!
 To date, our customers have performed over 260,000 scans on horses, cats and dogs around the globe.
 We can proudly say that we, and they, must be doing something right.
 The industry’s demand for the perfect image is met by our ability to deliver advanced diagnostic solutions that meet those exacting requirements.

 Over 100 sites

-With system installations at 124 customer sites worldwide, we continue our collaboration with the veterinary industry to deliver advanced imaging solutions for improved animal health.
+With system installations at over 140 customer sites worldwide, we continue our collaboration with the veterinary industry to deliver advanced imaging solutions for improved animal health.
 Our Standing Equine MRI paved the way for veterinary specific imaging solutions for your practice and today, Hallmarq’s small animal MRI solution and unique Standing Equine Leg CT, add to that initial success.

 Over 20 countries